Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Magill has 40 active public transport stops, all of which are bus stops.
 These stops are served by 25 different routes that together facilitate 2,074 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically located just 190 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically living 190 meters from the nearest stop.
+Most Magill residents commute outward due to its residential nature.
+Car remains the dominant mode of transportation at 84%, while bus use stands at 11%.
+On average, there are 1.2 vehicles per dwelling in Magill, which is below the regional average.

 Frequently Asked Questions - Transport